Greece is one of those countries that always seems so close and yet so far.

 That’s because, whenever you mention the thrill of getting off the beaten track to discover the real, authentic Greece, people love it!

 From the stories to the people, the food to the lifestyle, there’s no doubt that the ‘non-touristy’ experience is definitely the better way to go when it comes to visiting this fabulous part of Europe.

-Although Athens is my favourite city in the world, it is a huge tourist hit, so you should go further north if you want to see a more “local” Greek city.
+Although you can include Athens in this, the capital is a huge tourist hit, so you should go further north if you want to see a more “local” Greek city.

 Located on the Thermaic Gulf of the Aegean Sea, the awesome destination of Thessaloniki is a perfect place to do this.

 With a small population of just 300,000, it’s highly unlikely that many people you know will have travelled to this part of Greece.

 Enjoy time away from the crowds therefore by visiting the ancient squares, towers and fortresses of this old city.